-Musto are the world’s leading sailing attire brand, with 12 stores across the UK and hundreds of concessions across the globe, and it is also the official supplier of clothing for the athletes and crew members of The Volvo Ocean Race.
-The around the word race is one of the toughest events in sport, visiting 10 cities in 10 countries and covering a total of 38,739 nautical miles.
+Musto are the world’s leading sailing attire brand, with 12 stores across the UK, ecommerce website and concessions across the globe.
+The sports and outdoor retailer are also the official supplier of clothing for athletes and crew members of The Volvo Ocean Race – an around the word race that is one of the toughest events in sport, visiting 10 cities in 10 countries, covering a total of 38,739 nautical miles.

 Frank Potts, IT Director, Musto

 Sponsoring the Volvo Ocean Race offers the opportunity to introduce the Musto brand to new consumers around the world.
 The temporary pop-up Musto Official Volvo Ocean Race store in each village is a good opportunity to reach new consumers in markets where Musto don’t currently retail.

 Operating a temporary store in new markets does have many logistical hurdles; however, with the right technology, these chalenges can be overcome.
 Having a fully operable EPoS system with integrated chip and PIN working securely in each pop-up while allowing for regional variations, such as six digit PINs in China.
 To help manage the whole process Musto deployed the cloud-based RetailStore platform from Cybertill.

 “Managing pop-up stores in eleven ports around the globe, some of which where we don’t currently have retail operations in, has been a complex challenge.
 This involves getting fully operable point of sale systems that can accept multiple currencies with integrated chip and PIN devices in every location.
 There are also local variations of PINs, which all need to be PCI compliant.
 Essentially we are setting up a high street store in each village where the retail experience should mirror that of our high street stores but these stores are only operational for a couple of weeks so the solution needs to be cost efficient.
 Cybertill is instrumental in allowing us to achieve that.”
 Comments Frank Potts, IT Director of Musto.